greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 Enables the collection of information on the currently executing command of each session, along with the time when that command began execution.
 This parameter is `true` by default.
 Only superusers can change this setting.
 See the `pg_stat_activity` view.

-**Note:** Even when enabled, this information is not visible to all users, only to superusers and the user owning the session being reported on, so it should not represent a security risk.
+> **Note** Even when enabled, this information is not visible to all users, only to superusers and the user owning the session being reported on, so it should not represent a security risk.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|